crockeo/envoy-mobile-rs/README.md

 well.
 It can be advantageous to have the same HTTP implementation across each process.
 That's where envoy-mobile-rs comes in; in such a situation, you may want to embed Envoy in-process to handle your HTTP.

+## How?

+1. Make sure you have `libenvoy_mobile.so` discoverable on your `LIBRARY_PATH`.
+1. Add this as a normal dependency.
+1. You're done!

+It would be nicer to have libenvoy_mobile.so compiled during a normal build so that you don't have to install it first.
+Unfortunately there are complications between Bazel + Cargo so this will have to do for now.